Bring Your Own Content (BYOC) Overview

 Sending the documents

-Suppose that you save a set of documents as defined above into a file named documents.json
+Suppose that you save a set of documents as defined above into a file named documents.json.

-Then to upload that file with curl
+Then to upload that file with curl you can execute:

 curl -X POST \